 The southern end of the plaza is open and looks out onto the Tagus River.
-The other three sides have yellow-colored buildings with arcades all along the façade.
+The other three sides have yellow-coloured buildings with arcades all along the façade.
 When the square was first built, the commercial ships would unload their goods directly onto this square, as it was considered the “door” to Lisbon.

 On the river bank, near the square, is the Cais de Sodré ferry terminal from which several ferries depart down the Tagus River.

-Commerce Square houses two things to see:
+Commerce Square houses two major points of interest:

 Located on the north side of Commerce Square is the Rua Augusta Arch that gives way to the boulevard Rua Augusta, the most prominent boulevard in Baixa.